hnaciri-1337/ArgoCD-Image-Updater/README.md

-# InceptionOfThings: GitOps Demo with ArgoCD, Kustomize, and Image Updater
+# GitOps Demo with ArgoCD, Kustomize, and Image Updater

 ## 🚀 Overview
 This repository demonstrates a modern, automated GitOps workflow for Kubernetes using: